 Nothing says fall like pumpkins, apples and spice.
 Asheville's food and beverage scene is packed full of fall flavors that will certainly please everyone's palates.

 Start your day (and bellies) off right with a delicious breakfast at Biscuit Head in West Asheville or Biltmore Village.
-Dig into their famous cathead biscuits and cover it with one of their gravies or lather it with their homemade Sweet Potato Chai jam.
+Dig into one of their famous cathead biscuits and cover it with one of their six specialty gravies or lather it with their homemade Sweet Potato Chai jam.
 If you're looking for something sweeter, grab some specialty doughnuts at Vortex downtown or Hole in West Asheville.

 Head over to the WNC Farmer's Market to get a full fall experience.
 Families can purchase local produce, including pumpkins, gourds and apples, as well as specialty jellies, jams and honey.
 Inside their vendor markets, local artisans sell handmade artwork, jewelry and heirlooms.
 Afterwards, grab a bite at the Moose Cafe for a true Southern farm-to-table dining experience.

 In the afternoon, treat your kiddos to some of Asheville's best ice cream.
-In the fall, The Hop (located in North Asheville, West Asheville, Black Mountain and downtown) offers several fall-flavors, including: Purple Sweet Potato, Apples & Honey, Apple Butter and Pumpkin.
-Or, head over to Sugar & Snow Gelato in the River Arts District an indulge in their seasonal pumpkin cheesecake and apple crumble gelato.
+In the fall, The Hop (with locations in North Asheville, West Asheville, Black Mountain and downtown) offers several fall flavors, including: Purple Sweet Potato, Apples & Honey, Apple Butter and Pumpkin.
+Or, head over to Sugar & Snow Gelato, located inside Second Gear in the River Arts District, and indulge in a seasonal pumpkin cheesecake or apple crumble gelato.

 Round out your evening with some homemade pizza – and catch a movie, too!
 Asheville Pizza & Brewing's North Asheville location offers pizza, sandwiches, salads and of course, craft beer.
-Asheville Brewing is one of Asheville's top family-friendly spots.
-Families can also grab a bite and catch a flick at their dine-in movie theatre.
+With a large game room in the back, as well as a dine-in movie theater playing kid-friendly matinees and free showings, Asheville Brewing is one of Asheville's top family-friendly spots.
 If you need a larger space for the kids to run, check out Creekside Taphouse in East Asheville.
 This family-friendly local restaurant has a volleyball court, a kids play area, outdoor seating and shallow creek that runs along the property.

 Know Before You Go